therahulchaurasia/To-do-fm/README.md

 ### What I learned

-### This project was a pretty cool experience there were multiple moving parts which had to be handled and I was able to handle them successfully.
+### This project was a pretty cool experience and there were multiple moving parts which had to be handled and I was able to handle them successfully.
 While building the project I learned the drag and drop feature and it's working and implemented it into the project.
-Use the localstorage functionality as well
+Used the localstorage functionality as well

 <hr>